songz/cordova-plugin-opentok/README.md

 Weave video chat into your web (and now mobile!) application.

-## Step 1.
-Install and create a PhoneGap app
+## Using Cordova CLI
-**Make sure You have PhoneGap 3.2 Installed** If you haven't, check out PhoneGap's [Installation](http://phonegap.com/install/) Page.
+**Make sure You have Cordova 3.3 Installed** If you haven't, check out PhoneGap's [Installation](http://phonegap.com/install/) Page.
+Clone this repo to get the source code for OpenTok's Cordova plugin

-1. Create a PhoneGap app by typing into Terminal:
+1. Create a Cordova app by typing into Terminal:
-`phonegap create my-app`
+`cordova create my-app`

-2. Go into your app directory and run your app:
+2. Install OpenTok plugin into your app:
 `cd my-app`
-`phonegap run ios`

-## Step 2.
-Install the OpenTok Plugin using plugman
-Make sure you have Plugman installed to manage plugins.
-If you haven't, check out Plugman's [Installation](http://docs.phonegap.com/en/3.2.0/plugin_ref_plugman.md.html) Page.

-1. Make sure you are in your project's root directory.
-`cd my-app`

-2. Install OpenTok's PhoneGap Plugin:
-`plugman install --platform ios --project /<fullPath to your phonegap app>/platforms/ios --plugin https://github.com/opentok/PhoneGap-Plugin`

-3. Compile and run.
-Make sure you are running on your device because OpenTok needs to run on a device to be stable.
+`cordova plugin add path/to/Opentok's/CordovaPlugin/that/you/cloned`

+3a.
+For **Android Apps**, add Android platform into your cordova app `cordova platform add android`

+3b.
+For **iOS Apps**, add iOS platform into your cordova app `cordova platform add ios`

+4. Edit your code in the created `www` folder

+5. To deploy your app to your android device:
-`phonegap run ios --device`
+`cordova run android --device`

+6. To deploy your app to your iOS device:
+> As of 1/17/2014, you cannot deploy to device with Cordova CLI for iOS apps.
+You need to first prepare you iOS app: `cordova prepare iOS`
+> Next, open the project in xcode and run it on device: `open platforms/ios/HelloWorld.xcodeproj`

 ---